vidardb/pgrocks-fdw/README.md

 # Testing

 We have tested certain typical SQL statements and will add more test cases later.
-The test scripts are in the test/sql folder.
+The test scripts are in the test/sql folder which are recommended to be placed in a non-root directory.
 The corresponding results can be found in the test/expected folder.
-You can run the tests in the following way *with a non-root user*:
+You can run the tests in the following way:

 ```sh